 It is designed to make use of the spontaneous redox reaction between zinc and cupric ions to produce an electric current.
 It consists of two half-cells.
 The half-cells on the left contain a zinc metal electrode dipped in ZnSO4 solution.

 The half-cell on the right consists of the copper metal electrode in a solution CuSO4.
 The half-cells are joined by a salt bridge that prevents the mechanical mixing of the solution.

-When the zinc and copper electrodes are joined by wire, the following observations are made:
+When the zinc and copper electrodes are joined by a wire, the following observations are made:

-During the passage if electric current through external circuit, electrons flow from the zinc electrode to the copper electrode.
+During the passage, if the electric current through the external circuit, electrons flow from the zinc electrode to the copper electrode.
 At the zinc electrode, the zinc metal is oxidized to zinc ions which go into the solution.

 The electrons released at the electrode travel through the external circuit to the copper electrode where they are used in the reduction of Cu2+ ions to metallic copper which is deposited on the electrode.
 Thus, the overall redox reaction is: